martinvrbka/engeto_project_3/README.md

     def user_input(argv) - Takes user parameters that are used as imput for data extraction.
 Output of this function are two two string variables             (name_of_the_district, file_name) def get_soup(url) - Creates soup from provided URL.
 Output of this function is soup object. def process_main_url(url) - Process main url so it can be used with other related urls.
-Output is string containing processed part of the main url that can be used for further adresses. get_district_url(url, name_of_the_district) - Process url of given district based on provided district name and returns url string of such district detail.
+Output is string containing processed part of the main url that can be used for further adresses. def get_district_url(url, name_of_the_district) - Process url of given district based on provided district name and returns url string of such district detail.

   Data Extraction: